pwintz/pwintz.github.io/_writing-tips/best-notation-is-no-notation.md

     The Best Notation is No Notation
 excerpt:
 tags: writing
 source: P.R.
 Halmos in "How to Write Mathematics", section 15, p.
-40.
+40. Nicholas J. Higham in "Handbook of Writing for the Mathematical Sciences", p.
+28.
 ---

 As P.R.
 Halmos wrote, "the best notation is no notation."